joseguardo/IntelligentChunking/app/data/processed/original/processed_content.md

 # Form of Compliance Certificate

 To:        [●] as Facility Agent

 From:      [Parent]

 Dated:     [●]

 Dear Sirs

 [Parent] – [●] Senior Facilities Agreement dated [●] (the "Facilities Agreement")

-# 1.

-We refer to the Facilities Agreement.
+1. We refer to the Facilities Agreement.
 This is a Compliance Certificate.
 Terms defined in the Facilities Agreement have the same meaning when used in this Compliance Certificate unless given a different meaning in this Compliance Certificate.

-# 2.

-We confirm that:
+2. We confirm that:

-[Insert details of covenants to be certified].
+3. [Insert details of covenants to be certified].

-[We confirm that [Interest Cover [Leverage] is [●]:1 and that, therefore, the Facility A Margin should be [●] per cent and the Margin relating to the Revolving Facility should be 3 per cent [and the CAR Facility Margin should be [●] p.a.]]
+[We confirm that [Interest Cover [Leverage] is [●]:1 and that, therefore, the Facility A Margin should be [●] per cent and the Margin relating to the Revolving Facility should be 3 per cent [and the CAR Facility Margin should be [●] p.a.]

-# 3.

-[We confirm that no Default is continuing.] *
+[We confirm that no Default is continuing.]*

-# 4.

-[We confirm that the following companies constitute Material Companies for the purposes of the Facilities Agreement: [●].]
+4. [We confirm that the following companies constitute Material Companies for the purposes of the Facilities Agreement: [●].]

-We confirm that the aggregate EBITDA, as defined in clause 25 (Financial Covenants) and aggregate gross assets of the Guarantors (calculated on an unconsolidated basis and excluding all intra-group items and investments in Subsidiaries of any Group Company) exceeds [85] per cent of the Consolidated EBITDA, as defined in clause 25 (Financial Covenants) and consolidated gross assets of the Group.

-Signed ………………….. ………………….
+Signed              …………………..                           …………………….

+Director                            Director

+Of                                  of

-Director Of [Parent] Director of [Parent]
+[Parent]                            [Parent]

 [insert auditor's report language]

+……………………..

-…………………….. for and on behalf of [name of Auditors of the Parent] **
+for and on behalf of

+[name of Auditors of the Parent]**

 # Notes:

-* If this statement cannot be made, the certificate should identify any Default that is continuing and the steps, if any, being taken to remedy it.
+- * If this statement cannot be made, the certificate should identify any Default that is continuing and the steps, if any, being taken to remedy it.

-** Only applicable if the Compliance Certificate accompanies the audited financial statements and is to be signed by the Auditors.
+- ** Only applicable if the Compliance Certificate accompanies the audited financial statements and is to be signed by the Auditors.
 To be agreed with the Parent's auditor's prior to signing the Agreement.

 UK - 205885966.10    219